 Core tip: The most common location of a hydatid echinococcal cyst is in the liver.
 The survival of Echinococcus within host tissues, despite the development of specific antibodies, is possible due to specific immunomodulation induced by parasites.
-Perpetual survival of parasites indicatting multi-level systematic evasion against host protective reaction to persist their growth and spreading.
+Perpetual survival of parasites indicating multi-level systematic evasion against host protective reaction to persist their growth and spreading.
 Complement modulation, a metabolic adaptation to the host microenvironment, plentiful thermostable immunogenic antigen B in the cystic fluid, and induction of CD4+CD8+Foxp3+ T cells allows the persistence of the parasites.
 Parasites influence dendritic cell (DC) maturation and impair activation by toll-like receptor (TLR).
 It seems that DC-parasite interaction is pivotal in triggering and regulating parasite induced immunity.

 Grubor NM, Jovanova-Nesic K, Shoenfeld Y. Liver cystic echinococcosis and human host immune and autoimmune follow-up: A review.
 World J Hepatol 2017; In press